jorisroovers/project_euler/README.md

 An attempt to solve the [Project Euler](http://projecteuler.net/) challenges.

 I do this purely for fun.
 My goal is mostly to solve the problem in reasonable compute time, not necessarily to come up with the most elegant solution.
+In fact, I'm always blown away when reading others' solutions afterwards and how they were able to use some elegant formula or mathematical approach where my solution is usually a more programmatic "intelligent" brute-force.

 Code for each problem is located in the according directory (package) in a `solution.py` module.